circleci/circleci-docs/jekyll/_cci2/oss.md

 Caches are isolated based on GitHub Repo for PRs.
 CircleCI uses the GitHub repository-id of the originator of the fork PR to identify the cache.
 - PRs from the same fork repo will share a cache.
-For example, PRs from the master repo share a cache with the master repo branches (for example the `master` branch).
+For example, PRs from the master repo share a cache with the master repo branches (in particular the `master` branch).
 - Two PRs in different fork repos will have different caches.
 That means that a PR from a fork will not share a cache with the master repo `master` branch.